sudban3089/ID-Preserving-Facial-Aging/README.md

 ## Acknowledgment
-This repository is heavily dependent with code borrowed from [Dreambooth Stable Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion) repository.
-All changes made in the scripts and config files need to be incorporated to reproduce the results from the conference paper
+This repository is heavily dependent on code borrowed from [Dreambooth Stable Diffusion](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion) repository.
+All changes made in the scripts and config files need to be incorporated to reproduce the results from the conference paper.

 ## Citation
 If you find this code useful or utilize it in your work, please cite: